jmglov/blambda/README.md

   {:greeting (str "Hello " name "!")})
 ```

-You can create a function that uses Blambda! like this:
+You can create a function that uses Blambda like this:

 ``` sh
 # The ARN will be printed by the `bb deploy` command